-The Salty Mermaid is just north of Flagler Avenue.
+The Salty Mermaid is just south of Flagler Avenue.
 This small, privately owned boutique hotel oozes luxury.

 The inn has five oceanfront suites.
 Each suite is decorated with an eye toward modern design and accented with bright green, orange, and turquoise pops of color.